dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-9.0/breaking-changes.md

 #### New behavior

-Starting with EF Core 9.0, EF now throws by default when attempting to use synchronous I/O. The exception message is, "Azure Cosmos DB does not support synchronous I/O. Make sure to use and correctly await only async methods when using Entity Framework Core to access Azure Cosmos DB.
+Starting with EF Core 9.0, EF now throws by default when attempting to use synchronous I/O. The exception message is "Azure Cosmos DB does not support synchronous I/O. Make sure to use and correctly await only async methods when using Entity Framework Core to access Azure Cosmos DB.
 See [https://aka.ms/ef-cosmos-nosync](https://aka.ms/ef-cosmos-nosync) for more information."

 #### Why